TiemenB/Blender-qcad/README.md

 It is not hard to move it to the right place, I am trying to solve this problem.

--It is better in qcat to flatten the drawing first (misc/modify/flatten drawing to 2d) If you dont do this the offset doesn't work right and everything is not on the same plane.
+-It is better in qcat to flatten the drawing first (misc/modify/flatten drawing to 2d) If you dont do this the offset doesn't work right and everything is not on the same plane when imported in blender.